Project-X-Mods/coffeelinux/README.md

 12. FirewallD (Better configuration than the standard one)

-13. Official SteamDeck Steam-Client (Desktop Version)

-** VAAPI requires copying microsoft-edge-stable-flags file in /opt to your ~/.config folder **
+** VAAPI requires copying chromium-flags file in /opt to your ~/.config folder **

-Note: This is designed for PCs with UEFI, Intel CPUs, and AMD CPU/GPUs, nvidia install is hit or miss tbh.
+Note: This is designed for PCs with UEFI enabled.

 Note-2 You will have to use fdisk to prepare your drive during installation.